aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/alignment-settings/_index.md

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-AlignmentSettings-4.go" >}}
 ##### **Shrinking to Fit**

-An option to wrapping text in a field is to shrink the text size to fit a cell's dimensions.
-This is done by setting the [**Style**](https://reference.aspose.com/cells/go-cpp/style/) object's [**IsTextWrapped**](https://reference.aspose.com/cells/go-cpp/style/istextwrapped/) property to **true**.
+An alternative to wrapping text in a cell is to shrink the text size to fit the cell's dimensions.
+This is done by setting the [**Style**](https://reference.aspose.com/cells/go-cpp/style/) object's **IsShrinkToFit** property to **true**.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-AlignmentSettings-5.go" >}}
 ##### **Merging Cells**

 Like Microsoft Excel, Aspose.Cells supports merging several cells into one.
 Aspose.Cells provides two approaches to this task.
 One way is to call the [**GetCells()**](https://reference.aspose.com/cells/go-cpp/worksheet/getcells/) collection's [**Merge**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/merge/) method.
 The [**Merge**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/merge/) method takes the following parameters to merge the cells:

-- First row: the first row from where to start merging.
+- First row: the first row from which to start merging.
-- First column: the first column from where to start merging.
+- First column: the first column from which to start merging.
 - Number of rows: the number of rows to merge.
 - Number of columns: the number of columns to merge.